"What is a realistic forecast?" Assessing data-driven weather forecasts, a journey from verification to falsification: Discussion

 What is the place of \textit{scientific knowledge} in weather forecasting?
 How can a better understanding of the Earth system lead to better forecasts while using ML as a core technology?
 Here, we argued that scientific knowledge should have a special place in the process of evaluating ML forecasts, through falsification. \\

+{ Falsification tools, applied to the outputs of data-driven models, complement traditional verification methods by assessing aspects of forecast realism that are not captured by statistical scores alone.
+Beyond their value for evaluation, such tools can also support model development by identifying physically implausible behaviours and guiding the design of physically informed model architectures.
+In this way, falsification serves not only as a framework for assessing physical realism but also as a pathway toward more trustworthy and scientifically grounded forecasting systems. \\ }

-Physical understanding of the Earth system can also help guide model developments.
+Physical understanding of the Earth system already guides model developments.
 For example, physical constraints can enter the design of the loss function or the model architecture \citep{sha2025}.
 As illustrated in \cite{moldovan2025}, negative precipitation can be prevented by implementing appropriate architecture choices.
 This approach contrasts with the use of a physics-based post-processing step, which consists of setting negative forecast values to zero before dissemination. \\

 Data are also epistemically charged.
 From the infancy of the Scientific Method up to today, knowledge and data are not independent but rather continuously feed and define one another.
 In weather forecasting, the output of a numerical model based on physical laws (\textit{Answers} in Fig.~\ref{fig:logic}A) can serve as input of a machine learning model (\textit{Data} and \textit{Answers} in Fig.~\ref{fig:logic}B).
 As a typical example, global weather models are trained using ERA5 \citep[the fifth generation ECMWF atmospheric reanalysis, produced by the Copernicus Climate Change Service,][]{era5}.